NickAger/nickager.github.io/x2-cv.md

 Although I am very focused on iOS development, I do have significant senior management experience which is often useful in project planning, execution, team mentoring and in client-facing situations.

 I am focused on the maintainability of the code I write and develop with others.
 I find maintainability brings a focus on testability, automation, separation of concerns, evolving systems sympathetically with their original intent, using appropriate technologies, making illegal states unrepresentable and removing barriers to iteration speed.
+My interest in maintainability is leading me to be increasingly interested in strongly-typed functional <a href="#language" rel="leanModal">languages</a>; such as Haskell and Swift.

 ## Skills